-What a Water Treatment Plant & System Operator Should Know
+Qualities of a Water Treatment Plant & System Operator

-These are the skills Water Treatment Plant and System Operators say are the most useful in their careers:
+Water Treatment Plant and System Operators state the following job skills are important in their day-to-day work.

 Operation Monitoring: Watching gauges, dials, or other indicators to make sure a machine is working properly.